Skip to main content

 "But you never said it before.
 Never said it ever."
 She placed her hand over his heart.
 "I was so scared.
 And insecure."

 "I could have been more vocal.
 I also took you for granted.
 I assumed you were happy."
+Pratap shook his head.

 "I never abandoned you."
 Pratap shook his head, clasping her chin.
 "I can never.
-I am the happiest with you Ajabdeh.
+I am the happiest with you, Ajabdeh.
 You are my home.
 My safe place.
 The one who is there through my biggest failures and flaws and never lost faith in me."

 "I promise you."
 Pratap hugged her.
-"We are enough for each other Ajabdeh.
+"We are enough for each other, Ajabdeh.
 We are complete in our own way.
 We don't need society to tell us otherwise."
 He said softly in her ears.
-She nodded hugging him tighter.
-Placing her head on his shoulder she closed her eyes and let her tears flow.
+She nodded, hugging him tighter.
+Placing her head on his shoulder, she closed her eyes and let her tears flow.

 "Even when I cry or annoy you?
 Say things I don't mean?
 Or oppose you?"